jelhub/scimgateway/README.md

 Latest news:

-- Email, onError and sendMail() supports modern REST OAuth for Microsoft Exchange Online (ExO) and Google Workspace Gmail, alongside traditional SMTP Auth for all mail systems.
+- Email, onError and sendMail() supports more secure RESTful OAuth for Microsoft Exchange Online (ExO) and Google Workspace Gmail, alongside traditional SMTP Auth for all mail systems.
 HelperRest supports a wide range of common authentication methods, including basicAuth, bearerAuth, tokenAuth, oauth, oauthSamlAssertion, oauthJwtAssertion and Auth PassTrough
 - Major version **v5.0.0** marks a shift to native TypeScript support and prioritizes [Bun](https://bun.sh/) over Node.js.
 This upgrade requires some modifications to existing plugins.
 - **BREAKING**: [SCIM Stream](https://elshaug.xyz/docs/scim-stream) is the modern way of user provisioning letting clients subscribe to messages instead of traditional IGA top-down provisioning.
 SCIM Gateway now offers enhanced functionality with support for message subscription and automated provisioning using SCIM Stream
 - Authentication PassThrough letting plugin pass authentication directly to endpoint for avoid maintaining secrets at the gateway.
 E.g., using Entra ID application OAuth